-Star of the week: Delta Cephei | EarthSky.org
+Meet Delta Cephei, a famous variable star | EarthSky.org

-At the southeast corner of the house-shaped constellation Cepheus the King, there is an intriguing variable star called Delta Cephei.
+At the southeast corner of the house-shaped constellation Cepheus the King, there’s an intriguing variable star called Delta Cephei.
 With clocklike precison, this rather faint star doubles in brightness, fades to a minimum and then doubles in brightness every 5.36 days.
 You can see it change over a period of days.
 The entire cycle is visible to the eye alone in a dark-enough sky.
 This star and others like it have secured a place as important standard candles for establishing the scale of the galaxy and universe.

 Delta Cephei itself looms large in the history of astronomy.
 An entire class of supergiant stars – called Cepheid variables – is named in this star’s honor.

 Like Delta Cephei, Cepheid variable stars dependably change their brightnesses over regular intervals.
 The time period can range from about one to 100 days, depending on the star’s luminosity or intrinsic brightness.
 Astronomers have learned that – the longer the cycle – the greater the intrinsic brightness of the star.
-This knowledge is a powerful tool in astronomy.
-Follow the links below to learn more about this interesting star.
+This knowledge is a powerful tool in astronomy for probing distances across vast space.

 How do Cepheid variable stars help measure cosmic distances?
 Because Delta Cephei and other stars in its class vary so dependably – and because the cycle of their brightness change is tied so strongly to their intrinsic brightnesses – these stars can be used to measure distances across space.
 Astronomers call objects that can be used in this way standard candles.

 How does it work?
-First, they carefully measure the rates of these stars’ pulsations.
+First, astronomers carefully measure the rates of these stars’ pulsations.
 Unfortunately, the distances to very few – if any – Cepheid variable stars are close enough to measure directly by stellar parallax.
 However, the approximate distances of Cepheid variables in relatively nearby star clusters have been determined indirectly by the spectroscopic method (sometimes called by the misnomer spectroscopic parallax).
 After watching many Cepheid variables pulsate – and knowing their approximate distances via the spectroscopic method – they know how bright a Cepheid variable of a particular intrinsic brightness should look at a given distance from Earth.

 Armed with this knowledge, astronomers watch the pulsations of this class of stars in distant space.
 They can deduce the stars’ intrinsic brightnesses because of their rates of pulsation.
 Then they can infer the distances to more faraway stars by their apparent magnitude.
-Because light dims by the inverse square law, astronomers know a star of a given luminosity (intrinsic brightness) would appear 1/16th as bright at 4 times the distance, 1/64th as bright at 8 times the distance or 1/100th as bright at 10 times the distance.
+Because light dims by the inverse square law, astronomers know a star of a given luminosity (intrinsic brightness) would appear 1/16th as bright at four times the distance, 1/64th as bright at eight times the distance or 1/100th as bright at 10 times the distance.

 Why are these stars varying in brightness, by the way?
 The variations are thought to be actual pulsations as the star itself expands and then contracts.